I found this vintage monkey pod wooden bowl when out thrifting a few days ago.

 I ended up putting two coats of bleach on the bowl, not because it necessarily needed it, but I figured better safe than sorry (and I wasn't going to risk frostbite again the next day).

-After the bleach has dried and your bowl is the color you want, take equal parts vinegar and water, mix it up and with a rag apply it to the wood.
+After the bleach has dried and your bowl is the color you want, take equal parts vinegar and water, mix it up, dip a rag in it and apply it to the wood.

 This will stop the bleaching process.
 To be all technical and nerdy, it neutralizes the alkaline effect of the bleach.